Bruno Pontecorvo: Tube Alloys

 The meeting with Fermi yielded no supplies, but it did result in Pontecorvo receiving an offer from von Halban and Placzek to join the Tube Alloys team at the Montreal Laboratory in Canada.
-There was some concern from Sir Edward Appleton over his appointment, not because of Pontecorvo's political beliefs, but on account of the fact that he was not a British national, and there were already a large number of foreign scientists working on Tube Alloys.
-Appleton was ultimately persuaded due to Pontecorvo's reputation, and the fact that good physicists were in short supply.
+There was some concern from Sir Edward Appleton over his appointment, not because of Pontecorvo's political beliefs, but because he was not a British national, and there were already a large number of foreign scientists working on Tube Alloys.
+Appleton was ultimately persuaded due to Pontecorvo's reputation and the fact that good physicists were in short supply.
 Pontecorvo was officially appointed to Tube Alloys on 15 January 1943, and arrived in Montreal with his family on 7 February 1943.
 The Montreal team designed a nuclear reactor using heavy water as a neutron moderator, but lacked the quantity of heavy water needed.
 In August 1943, Churchill and Roosevelt negotiated the Quebec Agreement, which resulted in a resumption of cooperation between the United States and Great Britain, merging Tube Alloys into the Manhattan Project.

 John Cockcroft became director of the Montreal Laboratory in 1944.
 For safety reasons, he decided to build the reactor at the remote Chalk River Laboratories.
 With an eye on a post-war nuclear program, he had Pontecorvo and Alan Nunn May "debrief" Manhattan Project scientists who visited Canada, in practice spying for Britain.
 Unfortunately, Nunn May was also a Soviet spy.
 Pontecorvo's second son was born on 20 March 1944, and was named Tito after the Yugoslavian communist leader.
 A third son, Antonio, was born in July 1945.
-With heavy water supplied by the United States, the reactor at Chalk River, known as ZEEP went critical on 5 September 1945.
+With heavy water supplied by the United States, the reactor at Chalk River, known as ZEEP, went critical on 5 September 1945.
 In addition to reactor design, Pontecorvo also looked into cosmic rays, the decay of muons, and what would become his obsession, neutrinos.
 He wrote 25 papers related to reactor design, although only two were published.
 He also did some prospecting with his old firm, searching for uranium deposits near Port Radium in the Northwest Territories.